Tunnel (2016 film): Cast

 Jeong-su's wife.
-During the accident, she volunteers at the scene and talks with the rescue team leader to maintain the hope of Jeong-su, but the rescue operation is delayed than expected and she is baptized with raw eggs by the mother of the work leader who died in the accident.
+During the accident, she volunteers at the scene and talks with the rescue team leader to maintain the hope of a rescue of Jeong-su.
+The rescue operation is delayed longer than expected and she has eggs thrown at her by the mother of a work leader who died in a random industrial accident during rescue operations.